CAROLINA ARTHRITIS PHYSICIANS

 Mark D. Harris, MD

 Dr. Harris was raised in Ilion, New York, and graduated from Siena College.
-He attended the Tufts University School of Medicine in Boston, Massachusetts and completed his internship and residency in Internal Medicine and Fellowship in Rheumatology while serving as a Major in the U.S. Air Force Medical Corps in California and San Antonio, Texas.
+He attended the Tufts University School of Medicine in Boston, and completed his internship and residency in internal medicine, as well as a fellowship in rheumatology, while serving as a major in the U.S. Air Force Medical Corps in California and San Antonio, Texas.

-Gregory Borstad, MD
+Gregory C. Borstad, MD

 He attended medical school at the University of North Dakota School of Medicine and Health Sciences via the Air Force Health Profession Scholarship Program.
 He completed his internal medicine internship, residency, and rheumatology fellowship at Wilford Hall USAF Medical Center in San Antonio, Texas.
 He served as a major at David Grant USAF MC (Travis Air Force Base, California) and was the sole practicing military rheumatologist in the region during his service.

 Wendy Wright Simmons, PA

 Wendy Wright Simmons, PA-C is a native of Oakville Ontario.
 She received her Bachelor of Science degree in Chemistry from the University of North Carolina at Wilmington and graduated from Wake Forest School of Medicine, Physician Assistant Program.

 She is board certified with the National Commission of Physician Assistants.
 She completed 2 years in Internal Medicine, 6 years in Allergy and Immunology which led to her passion of evaluating and managing patients in the field of Rheumatology with the rheumatologists at Carolina Arthritis for 24 years.
 She has interests in all disease states of rheumatology with ISCD training in osteoporosis and is a Sub-Investigator in clinical trials at Carolina Arthritis.